blueOkiris/march-madness-predictor/docs/SCRATCH_GENETIC.md

 `pub async fn test_and_sort(pop: &mut Vec<Network>, data_set: &Vec<(Vec<u8>, Vec<u8>)>) {`

-This takes the "population" (vector of Networks created by [`gen_pop`](#genpop-function)) and your test data, sees how close each nework gets to reproducing your output data, and then sorts the data based on that performance.
+This takes the "population" (vector of Networks created by [`gen_pop`](#genpop-function)) and your test data, sees how close each nework gets to reproducing each test data's output, and then sorts the networks based on that performance.

 ### `reproduce` function